 It was time for Nell to call in another favor.
 Typically she let them brew for a bit longer, but time was of the essence, in more ways than one.
-It was about a week since his conquest of Elsa Greengrass, and Kirk Davis was still walking on rainbows.
+It was about a week since his conquest of Elsa Greengrass, and Kirk Davies was still walking on rainbows.
 By a happy coincidence, he happened to be close friends with Gregory Potter, who happened to be the oldest member of the branch of the Potter clan that descended from Iolanthe Potter neé Peverell.

 Nell had once joked that there was actually no such thing as Magic, that it was all just one long string of entirely improbable coincidences, that all magical phenomenon would have occurred anyway, it’s just that they coincidentally occurred immediately after someone spoke a particular phrase or waved a stick about in a certain way, and that the best wizards were the ones who were best able to take advantage of coincidences when they came up.